jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_08_page.md

 ### Creating the About Page Markdown

-Lets start with `about.md`.
-This is the post that describes the content and metadata for my about page.
+Before creating the template I added some metadata to `about.md`.
 Working with it is basically the same as an article.

     Title: About
     Date: 2017-02-28 18:15